Duggar Family Rumors: Joseph’s Courtship, Jana’s Singlehood, And Josh’s Scandals

 — SteveChiTownCardsFan (@LombardIllini) March 2, 2017

 Meanwhile, according to the latest Duggar family rumors from Christian Today, Jana Duggar — who’s been single for a long time — is feeling the pressures of needing to get involved in a courtship, especially since most of her family members are otherwise boo’ed up.
-The outlet spoke to the young Duggar, who is one of the stars of the 19 Kids and Counting spin-off show Counting On, and she vented her frustrations with her status in life.
+The outlet spoke to the young Duggar — who is one of the stars of the 19 Kids and Counting spin-off show Counting On — and she vented her frustrations with her status in life.

 “Waiting is not always easy.
 Especially in those times when all the married siblings are getting together and you can’t go along because you’re not part of ‘that’ group.
 But waiting doesn’t mean sitting and literally waiting.
 No, we need to be busy with where God has us…being content and joyfully serving Jesus there.”

-Jana went on to say that she encourages other single people to do what she does while waiting for God to drop that special someone in her lap: become a part of the ministry and serve Jesus until He blesses you with the one you love.
+Jana went on to say that she encourages other single people to do what she does, while waiting for God to drop that special someone in her lap: become a part of the ministry, and serve Jesus until He blesses you with the one you love.
 Seems like sound advice, right?

 Duggar Family: More Courtship News on the Way? https://t.co/KBhn6oaGld pic.twitter.com/mhoI2jSYVy